johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 It will now be possible to use the browser and to download files from the Internet.

 Now start an new VNC session between this computer and your raspberry pi via Ethernet cable.
-This will allow you to cut and paste commands from this document into the raspberry pi's command line interpreter.
+This will allow you to copy and paste commands from this document into the raspberry pi's command line interpreter.

 #### Setup LUKS Full Disk Encryption
 The following is the written tutorial from which these notes are made.